 The decor of Queen Louise’s private salon was changed several times up until her death in 1898.
 The furniture was reupholstered, new curtains were hung, and new objects were added, amongst them photos and paintings of the large family.
 It was typical of the Victorian style to mix expensive things with cheap ones, as the newfangled mass production made it at that time just as interesting to have copies as originals.

 From the salon Queen Louise conducted her extensive correspondence with relatives in other European ruling houses, and it was here that she did her often advanced needlework.

-Get your piece of the royal Danish history In the shop at the Amalienborg Museum you can take a piece of royal history home with you.
+Get a piece of the royal Danish history In the shop at the Amalienborg Museum you can take a piece of royal history home with you.
 The specially selected items, which have connections to the Royal Family and The Royal Life Guards, make it a pleasant experience for our visitors to finish their visit in the shop.
 Whether it’s a question of souvenirs, presents, or something new for the home, there is a large selection to explore.
 It ranges from books to jewellery, postcards and sweets to classic souvenirs such as key rings and magnets.
 We have many books about royal topics in stock which are difficult to find in Denmark’s ordinary bookshops.
 The t-shirt featuring the royal crown and the specially produced Christmas decorations are also popular.
 Many items are unique to the museum shop, The Order of the Elephant in the form of a glass decoration can for example only be bought in the museum shops at Rosenborg and the Amalienborg Museum.
-Shop from home Are you hindered from visiting the shop in person, you can always buy the products in our webshop.
-Did you not find what you were looking for in the museum shop/webshop, or do you have special enquiries, feel free to contact the museum shop on phone 33 12 08 08.
+Webshop It’s not possible to order from the webshop before 4 January due to covid-19.